-The sauerkraut will reach its max levels of tang when the sugars have been completely converted to lactic acid.
+The sauerkraut will reach its maximum tang levels when the sugars have been completely converted to lactic acid.

 How To Sweeten Sauerkraut?

 Adding a little sweetness will balance out the acidity, sourness, and bitterness of sauerkraut.
-But sweetness can come from many sources other than plain white sugar; consider applesauce, diced apples, pears, or pureed dates as sweeteners that also add flavor and mouth-feel.
+But sweetness can come from many sources besides plain white sugar; consider applesauce, diced apples, pears, or pureed dates as sweeteners that add flavor and mouth-feel.

-Other ways to get a balancing sweetness might include adding sweet vegetable ingredients such as shredded carrots, corn, or daikon radishes.
+Other ways to get a balanced sweetness might include adding sweet vegetable ingredients such as shredded carrots, corn, or daikon radishes.

-Dried fruit is a common staple found in most pantries and is sweet as well; try adding a few tablespoons of raisins, figs, or apricots to a batch of too sour sauerkraut.
+Dried fruit is a common staple in most pantries and is sweet; try adding a few tablespoons of raisins, figs, or apricots to a batch of too-sour sauerkraut.

 Add A Little Fat

-Sauerkraut that has become too sour or acidic can be balanced out by the addition of creamy, fatty ingredients such as tahini, avocado, or a little olive oil, depending on the flavors that you’re working with.
-Mix a ½ cup of the sauerkraut with avocado and enjoy!
+Sauerkraut that has become too sour or acidic can be balanced out by adding creamy, fatty ingredients such as tahini, avocado, or a little olive oil, depending on the flavors you're working with.
+Mix ½ cup of the sauerkraut with avocado and enjoy!

 Rinse & Drain Too Sour Sauerkraut

-If you are using the sauerkraut in a recipe such as brats, soup, casserole, pork, or salad, then rinsing it first with cold water and draining it will help remove any sour and salty flavors.
+If you use the sauerkraut in a recipe such as brats, soup, casserole, pork, or salad, rinsing it first with cold water and draining it will help remove any sour and salty flavors.

 Quick Sauerkraut & Onions Recipe To Reduce Sour Flavors

-Try adding other traditional flavorings to offset the sour taste such as peppercorns, bay leaves, juniper berries, caraway, and or anise seeds.
+Try adding other traditional flavorings to offset the sour taste, such as peppercorns, bay leaves, juniper berries, caraway, and anise seeds.

-Instead of trying to fix it, try embracing the “mistake” and use it as a base in a delicious salad dressing.
-The brine from fermented vegetables adds both salty and sour notes that will transform any dressing or marinade.
+Instead of fixing it, try embracing the "mistake" and use it as a base in a delicious salad dressing.
+The brine from fermented vegetables adds salty and sour notes that will transform any dressing or marinade.

 Homemade Sauerkraut: Tips On How To Prevent Sour Sauerkraut